DimSimPirate/3D-curve-editor/README.md

 # Welcome to Curve Editor!

-This module will allow you to create curves to add to any scene
+This module will allow you to create curves to add to any scene in the Slicer application

 ## Installation
 * In Slicer, click Edit -> Application settings